Arrival in Norway

 Trondheim

-NTNU books group appointments with the police for all students, and students should attend these instedad of booking their arrival registration themselves*.
-Appointments will take place during the first three weeks of September.
+NTNU books group appointments with the police for all students, and students should attend these instedad of booking their arrival registration themselves.
+You will receive further information upon completing the arrival registration.

 Ålesund and Gjøvik